 The generic content of the EPI Guidelines does not give any practical recommendations that would enhance the enforcement of the EUTR.
-Although they include a remark that they shall be subject to a 'systematic evaluation' (but no more than once every three years)80, no information about any evaluation has been disclosed.
-Most of the regional inspectorates in their responses to the requests for environmental information submitted by ClientEarth referred in this regard to the Guidelines issued in November 2015, which suggests that the EPI Guidelines have remained unchanged for at least the last six years.
+Although they include a remark that they shall be subject to a 'systematic evaluation' (but no more than once every three years)80, the EPI Guidelines have remained unchaged for the last seven years.

-Therefore, the risk-based approach outlined in the EPI Guidelines does not reflect the changes that have occurred after 2015, including e.g. the increase in the number of operators
+Therefore, the risk-based approach outlined in the EPI Guidelines does not reflect the changes that have occurred after 2015, including e.g. the increase in the number of operators that would be subject to checks under the EUTR.
+As of 2017, Poland declared having 107 domestic and importing operators placing timber on the market81, while in 2019 the number of importing